ditdotdev/dit/docs/src/local/copy.rst

 Determining Database Files
 --------------------------
 Every database has some type of persistent data beneath it.
-For Titan, we rely on the docker image to tell us what data needs to be persisted.
+For Datadatdat, we rely on the docker image to tell us what data needs to be persisted.
 You can find out exactly what an image expects by running ``docker inspect <image>`` and look for the ``Volumes`` section.
 For example,